-The Best Book Writing Software for New Writers: Microsoft Word - The Write Practice
+The Best Book Writing Software for New Writers: Microsoft Word

 When I finish a book, the first thing I do is send it to beta-readers.
 Before I publish it, I need fresh eyes on it.
 Because I have written it in Word, anyone can read it.

-While fancy book writing software programs might be popular among writers, Word is the standard for professionals.
-It’s in every university.
-It’s at almost ever business.
-Even if a business isn’t using Word, they have a way to convert and read Word documents.
+While fancy book-writing software programs might be popular among writers, Word is the standard for professionals.
+It's in every university.
+It's at almost every business.
+Even if a business isn't using Word, they have a way to convert and read Word documents.

 Being able to attach your book to an email and send it off to a friend for a second opinion is invaluable.
 Word allows you to do that simply, without hassle.